 Data model in the process

-In order to be able to use the data model in the process, the following steps must be taken:
+In order to use the data model in a process, the following steps must be performed:

-Bind the data model keys bidirectionally with the application (details described in the section Data model on the interface).
+2. Bidirectionally bind the data model keys to the request (details described in the section Data model in the interface).

 Where can the data model be used?